-From here we’ll study who was Mangal Pandey what did he do.
-Pandey was born in a town near Faizabad in what is now the state of eastern Uttar Pradesh in northern India, though some sources say he was born in a small village near Lalitpur (in present-day southwestern U.P).
+From here, we’ll study who was Mangal Pandey and what he did.
+Pandey was born in a town near Faizabad which is now the state of eastern Uttar Pradesh in northern India, though some sources say he was born in a small village near Lalitpur (in present-day southwestern Uttar Pradesh).
 He came from a landowning high-caste Brahman family with deep Hindu beliefs.
 Pandey joined the British East India Company's army in 1849, according to some sources, after being recruited by a brigade that marched past him.
 He joined the 6th Company of the 34th Bengal Native Infantry, which included a large number of Brahmans, as a soldier (sepoy).
 Pandey was ambitious, and he saw his work as a sepoy as a stepping stone to greater things.

 Pandey's professional aspirations, however, clashed with his religious convictions.
 In the mid-1850s, when he was stationed at the Barrackpore garrison, a new Enfield rifle was introduced into India, which allowed a soldier to load the weapon by biting off the ends of greased cartridges.
 A rumour circulated that the lubricant used was either cow or pig lard, which Hindus and Muslims, respectively, disliked.
 The sepoys came to believe that the British had put lard on the cartridges on purpose.